 - o "Sale of Water" refers to any sales we make to non-users.
-For instance a private hauler to fill another water system or to use elsewhere, like in a pool. - "Fire Protection/Tank Fee" - This was instituted in FY16 as a way to help pay for the part of the water tank. - The fee is the sum of the following: - 48% of the Water Reservoir note - 48% of the gap loan - 5% of the water budget - FY21 Water Reservoir principal and interest is: \$37,705 - 48% of that is \$18,098.40 - FY21 principal and interest on the gap loan is \$27,832 - 48% of that is \$13,359.36 - o FY21 water budget is \$369,492 - 5% of that is \$18,475 - Total FY20 Fire Protection is \$49,932 - "Septage Revenue" is revenue generated by accepting septage from private haulers at the Waste Water Plant. - "Gateway revenue" is any revenue that would come in with a future expansion of the system to the Gateway.
+For instance a private hauler to fill another water system or to use elsewhere, like in a pool. - "Fire Protection/Tank Fee" - This was instituted in FY16 as a way to help pay for the part of the water tank. - The fee is the sum of the following: - 48% of the Water Reservoir note - 48% of the gap loan - 5% of the water budget - The last page of the Budget shows the calculation for Fire Protection - "Septage Revenue" is revenue generated by accepting septage from private haulers at the Waste Water Plant. - "Gateway revenue" is any revenue that would come in with a future expansion of the system to the Gateway.
 Any costs associated with extending the service lines would be borne by the new users. - "Hook-On Fees" are an estimate of revenue generated yearly from hook on fees.
 The annual total budgeted for hook on fees has remained at a conservative estimate as you cannot accurately predict actual revenue for a given year. - "Miscellaneous Fees" cover anything that turns up that is not covered by the other revenue categories.
-For example, a sale of a piece of equipment. - "Interest on Investments" is interest we earn on our bank account.
+For example, a sale of a piece of equipment. - o "Net Interest on Checking Account" is interest we earn on our bank account. - o "Unassigned Fund Balance Usage" is the budgeted use of unassigned funds.